-The average menstrual cycle is 28 days long but can vary from 24 to 38 days.
-If a menstrual cycle is shorter, a person can have a period more than once a month.
+The average menstrual cycle is 28 days long but can be vary from 24 to 38 days.
+If a menstrual cycle is shorter, a person may have two periods within the same calendar month.

 A person may occasionally have a shorter menstrual cycle that includes two periods in a month.

 Following this, their periods may return to their regular cycle.